tomek-ch/video-app-redux/README.md

 ### About the app

 This is a refactor of my [last project](https://github.com/tomek-ch/video-app).
-It uses Redux for state management and only uses React State for local component state - form data and modal toggles.
+It uses Redux for state management and only uses React state for local component state - modal toggles.
 Redux Thunk is used for handling asynchronous logic.

 Instead of relying on environment variables for storing API keys, and handling all the video fetching logic client-side, the app is connected to a [Node.js API](https://github.com/tomek-ch/video-api) that I have created.
 This allows for deployment of the app without compromising sensitive data.